jamessud/jamessud.github.io/_projects/words_33_lucy.md

 <br/><br/>

-Image: Detail from Floor of House of Leigh McCloskey.
+Image: Detail from Floor of House of Leigh McCloskey, Leigh McCloskey.
 2000s.